 I also learned that the differences between these men and my twenty-something dating experiences fall into four simple categories: 1.
 Food (Romantic dining while keeping out of the emergency room); 2.
 Dating Activities (Maybe it’s time to hang up the hang gliding); 3.
-Sex (Ditch the pills, guys); 4.
+Sex (Alternatives to those pills); 4.
 Ghosts of the past (Time to finally let them go).

 The Dating Activities category is filled with hopeful news, at least for me.
 What I have always loved most to do is theatre—drama or Broadway; concerts—early music, or oldies, sixties-era performers; fine dining—obviously with the above “Food” restrictions taken into account; interesting lectures, you get the idea.
 I was born with a genetically non-Amazon body, so skiing, hiking, tennis, boating, and other outdoor activities were never in my wheelhouse, so to speak.
 The good news is that many men of my age, even if they were once athletes, seem content to dial back the muscle-flexing now, so romantic ambles on the beach or through the forest, or among quaint shopping areas seem to suit quite nicely, in between cultural events.
 One formerly avid skier took me up and down a mountain in a cable-car gondola, just to show me the spectacular view.

-This barrage of male performance pill advertisements also does not address what many women really want: a “heart-to-heart” connection, in which the true nature of each person is seen and respected without judgment; a relationship of trust, honor, and integrity: and a nurturing, caring love that transcends the body; all while sharing laughter and the joy of being alive.
-So forget the pills, guys!
+What many women (and men!) really want is a “heart-to-heart” connection, in which the true nature of each person is seen and respected without judgment; a relationship of trust, honor, and integrity: and a nurturing, caring love that transcends the body; all while sharing laughter and the joy of being alive.